Diocese of Brownsville

-The Diocese of Brownsville (Dioecesis Brownsvillensis, Diócesis de Brownsville) is a Latin Church diocese in southeastern Texas in the United States.
-Brownsville is a suffragan diocese in the ecclesiastical province of the Metropolitan Archdiocese of Galveston-Houston.
-The bishop of Brownsville, Daniel E. Flores, was appointed by Pope Benedict XVI in 2009.
+The Diocese of Brownsville (Dioecesis Brownsvillensis, Diócesis de Brownsville), erected in 1965, is a diocese in southeastern Texas in the United States.
+It is a suffragan diocese in the ecclesiastical province of the Metropolitan Archdiocese of Galveston-Houston.
+The bishop is Daniel E. Flores.

-The diocese was erected in 1965, taking southern territory from the Diocese of Corpus Christi.
-Pope Paul VI appointed Adolph Marx to become the first bishop of Brownsville.
 The cathedral church is Immaculate Conception Cathedral in Brownsville.

 Territory

 The Diocese of Brownsville encompasses 4,226 square miles and serves more than one million Catholics across 69 parishes and 45 mission churches.
 It comprises the counties of Cameron, Hidalgo, Starr, and Willacy.

 Statistics

 As of 2023, the Diocese of Brownsville served 1,181,287 Catholics (85.0% of 1,389,750 total) on 111,125 km^{2} in 72 parishes, 44 missions, 108 priests (85 diocesan, 23 religious), 103 deacons, 72 lay religious (12 brothers, 60 nuns), and 12 seminarians.

 The diocese has the second highest percentage of Catholics to total diocese population in the United States, second only to the Diocese of Laredo.
 As of 2020, the Diocese of Brownsville comprised 1,171,182 Catholics out of a total population of 1,377,861, or 85.0%.